-Transmission System Guideline ⊘ Xcel Energy [∞] Xcel Energy Operating Companies Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation 20 MW Version: 6.0 File Name: XEL-POL-TransmissionIntercon nectionGuidelineLess20MW.doc Page 1 of 71
+Transmission System Guidelines C Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Producer-Owned Generation 20 MW or less File Name: XEL-POL-TransmissionInterconne ectionGuidelineLess20MW.doc Page 1 of 85

 1.0 PURPOSE

 - This guideline describes the requirements for connecting new generation of 20 megawatts (MW) or less to an electric transmission line or a substation owned and operated by Public Service Company of Colorado (PSCo) - Note: NSP and NSPW are members of the Midcontinent ISO, and interconnection of new generation is subject to the Midcontinent ISO Tariff on file with FERC.
 SPS is a member of the Southwest Power Pool, and interconnection of new generation is subject to the SPP Tariff.
 Interconnection of new generation to PSCo is subject to the Xcel Energy Operating Companies Tariff.
 The applicable Tariff should be reviewed in addition to these Guidelines.